markus289/markus289.github.io/_notes/gnome.md

 gnome-keyring-daemon
 --------------------

+*Note: As of GNOME 3.28 this is no longer true.*

 The `gnome-keyring-daemon` does not support ED25519 keys, so disable it and use `keychain` to start the default `ssh-agent`.

     $ sudo ln -sf /dev/null /etc/xdg/autostart/gnome-keyring-ssh.desktop